xtclang/xvm/src/README.md

 ## Hints

+* On Windows, to compile these sources using "javac", you must add the command line option "-encoding UTF8".
 * In IDEA, if you open a class (like `AstNode` or `XvmStructure`) that is the root of a big type hierarchy, then press `Ctrl-H`, it will provide a browsable tree of that type hierarchy.